Anime: Japan’s Unique Animation Art Form

 Cityscape of Shinbashi area viewing street

-While anime in the Western world has been seen as a small part of entertainment, in Japan it has a massive amount of followers which is now breaching Western entertainment.
 Some directors and artists have broken through like Japan’s legendary animator, Hayao Miyazaki.
 For a while now, his fanbase here in the US has been steadily growing.
 His animated films, along with others from Studio Ghibli, have become staples of many American kid’s childhoods.
 Slowly but surely I am making my way through Miyazaki’s body of work.
-My love for his films stems from when my mom, dad, and I first watched his 2001 film Spirited Away.
+My love for his films stems from when my mom, dad and I first watched his 2001 film Spirited Away.
 For me, his films have a nostalgic element and have factored into my decision to minor in Japanese Studies.
 Being able to appreciate pieces of work created in their native language is something particularly special.

 Animated films and anime in general have a wide following though.
 There are entire streets dedicated to anime and manga where fans from around the world can experience their favorite shows up close and personal.
 Groups of fans can even be seen reading manga, comics, or graphic novels originating in Japan, in a community setting.
 Anime and manga have made an immense impact in connecting people from around the world.
 According to The Wall Street Journal, Japanese is the fastest-growing language in the US and the UK.
 Anime has such a profound impact on today’s youth that new Japanese learners consist of 13-17-year-olds.